Mamare Touno

-In 2015, Tōno was charged with tax evasion for reportedly violating the Corporate Tax Law.
-Reports claim that Tōno: "allegedly failed to file 120 million yen (around US$996,438) in royalties from the printed versions of his MAOYU and Log Horizon novels for his income tax report in a three-year period ending the previous year.
-According to the prosecutor's office, Touno owes the Japanese government 30 million yen (around US$249,114) in taxes."
-Some time after, the author apologized to his fans and stated in his official website that he filed and paid back his taxes, concluding the investigation.
+In 2015, Touno was charged with tax evasion for reportedly violating the Corporate Tax Law.
+Reports claim that Tōno: "allegedly failed to file 120 million yen (around US$996,438) in royalties from the printed versions of his Maoyu and Log Horizon novels for his income tax report in a three-year period ending the previous year.
+According to the prosecutor's office, Touno owes the Japanese government 30 million yen (around US$249,114) in taxes".
+Some time after, Touno apologized to his fans and stated on his official website that he had filed his taxes, concluding the investigation.